Shristirajpoot/thermotrack/README.md

-# TempSense Pro - IoT Temperature Monitoring System
+# Thermotrack- IoT Temperature Monitoring System

-TempSense Pro is an IoT-based temperature monitoring system built using the ESP32 microcontroller, DHT11 temperature sensor, and LCD display.
-This project continuously monitors ambient temperature and humidity, displays real-time data on an LCD, logs data to ThingSpeak, and sends temperature alerts via Telegram.
-When the temperature exceeds a specified threshold, the system activates an alert with both visual (LED) and sound (buzzer) notifications, along with a real-time message alert on Telegram.
+Thermotrack is an IoT-based temperature and humidity monitoring system designed to provide real-time data tracking, cloud integration, and alerting functionality.
+Built with the ESP32 microcontroller, DHT11 temperature sensor, and an LCD display, this system continuously monitors ambient conditions, stores data on ThingSpeak, and sends alerts through Telegram when the temperature exceeds a set threshold.

 # Table of Contents